Creepy Carolina: The legend of Lavinia Fisher and the Old Charleston Jail - NewsBreak

 live5news.com

-NORTH CHARLESTON, S.C.
-(WCSC) - The Charleston County Coroner’s Office has identified the man who died in a North Charleston shooting early Monday morning.
-Ray Brown, 46, was pronounced dead at the scene as a result of the shooting, Chief Deputy Coroner Brittney Martin said.
-Police spokesman Harve Jacobs...
+SUMMERVILLE, S.C.
+(WCSC) - The Berkeley County Coroner’s Office has identified a 34-year-old man as the victim of a deadly shooting outside of a hotel Wednesday night.
+Michael Britt, from California, was pronounced dead at the scene as a result of the shooting, Chief Deputy Coroner Darnell Hartwell said.

-SC man charged with animal cruelty after dead cows found in pasture

-ANDREWS, S.C.
-(WCBD) – Authorities in Georgetown County arrested a man wanted for animal cruelty.
-Deputies said Aljaron Collins, 36, was taken into custody Wednesday after emaciated and dead cows were found in a pasture off Hardee Street.
-Georgetown County deputies were called to a property on Saturday after a witness reported seeing cows roaming […]

 abcnews4.com